 British Ambassador to Armenia

 We develop and maintain relations between the UK and Armenia.
-Our work covers a range of issues including politics, human rights and cultural and the economy.
+Our work covers a range of issues including politics, human rights, economy and culture.

 We work to improve human rights and good governance and support various projects to improve these areas.
 We work closely with the Department of Defence Policy to maintain relations between the UK and Armenia on defence matters.
 We support UK trade and economy, and develop stronger ties with Armenian commercial sectors.